-Despite the Golf GTI’s international popularity, it was not offered in the U.S. Volkswagen’s U.S. sales strategy was shaped by an influx of former GM executives, hired around the time the Westmoreland plant opened.
-Thanks to their influence, the Volkswagen Rabbit became progressively more Americanized, with softened suspension, softer seats, and color-keyed interior trim, often in dubious taste.
+Despite the Golf GTI’s international acclaim, it was not offered in the U.S. Volkswagen’s U.S. sales strategy was shaped by an influx of former GM executives, hired around the time the Westmoreland plant opened.
+Thanks to their influence, the Volkswagen Rabbit became progressively more Americanized, with softened suspension, softer seats, and color-keyed interior trim in sometimes dubious taste.
 Following the 1979 energy crisis, a substantial number of American Volkswagens were sold with the 1,471 cc (90 cu. in.) diesel engine, which sacrificed performance for fuel economy.
-Volkswagen of America saw no need for a GTI.
+Volkswagen of America saw no need for a Rabbit GTI.

 Not everyone was so convinced.
 In November 1981, Motor Trend published an open letter pleading with VW of America to create a U.S. version of the European Golf GTI.
 Other American critics felt that the decision to withhold models like the GTI epitomized the faulty logic that was rapidly eroding Volkswagen’s U.S. sales.

-Jim Fuller, the vice president of Volkswagen of America’s Porsche + Audi Division, agreed.
-Fuller was an automotive enthusiast and he felt that VW was doing itself no favors by diluting its Germanic character.
-VWoA created a new position for him — Vice President, Volkswagen Division — and assigned him to turn things around.
+Jim Fuller, who became vice president of Volkswagen of America’s Porsche + Audi Division in 1979, understood the critics’ pain, arguing that Volkswagen was doing itself no favors by diluting its Germanic character.
+In May 1981, VWoA put him in charge of Volkswagen to do something about it.

-Other manufacturers were by no means oblivious to the success of the Golf GTI, and by the time it arrived in America, it had a growing array of competitors, including the Ford Escort XR3, the Mitsubishi-built Dodge Colt Turbo, the MG Metro, the Lancia Delta HF, the Peugeot 205 GTi, and the Renault 5 Alpine/Gordini Turbo.
+Other manufacturers were by no means oblivious to the success of the Golf GTI.
+By the time it arrived in America, it had a growing array of competitors, including the Ford Escort XR3/XR3i, the Mitsubishi-built Dodge Colt Turbo, the MG Metro, the Lancia Delta HF, the Peugeot 205 GTi, and the Renault 5 Alpine/Gordini Turbo.
 By the mid-eighties, nearly every manufacturer in this market segment had at least one “hot hatch.”

 The introduction of Group B rally racing in 1982 added fuel to the fire, spawning a host of technologically ambitious homologation specials.
 Many of these bore only the vaguest resemblance to the mundane family hatchbacks on which they were based, but they were pursued with the same enthusiasm that American manufacturers once lavished on NASCAR or Trans Am.
 Many of these rivals were cheaper than the Volkswagen Golf GTI, some were faster, and some offered features VW did not, but the GTI remained the standard-bearer for the hot hatch market.

 The second-generation Volkswagen Golf bowed in August 1983.
-Inevitably, development boss Ernst Fiala was reluctant to meddle with success, opting for a cautious evolution of the original.
-In true Detroit fashion, the “Mk 2″ Golf was significantly bigger than the Mk 1: 6.7 inches (170 mm) longer, 2.2 inches (55 mm) wider, on a longer, 97.2-inch (2,470mm) wheelbase.
+Inevitably, Ernst Fiala was reluctant to meddle with success, opting for a cautious evolution of the original.
+In true Detroit fashion, the “Mk 2” Golf was significantly bigger than the Mk 1: 6.7 inches (170 mm) longer, 2.2 inches (55 mm) wider on a longer, 97.2-inch (2,470mm) wheelbase.
 Weight rose by more than 165 pounds (75 kg) on European cars, a hefty 250 lb (113 kg) on U.S. versions.

-Although the VW board considered 10 different styling proposals, including one from Giugiaro, they finally selected the one developed in-house, a cautious update of the original.
-Even VW design director Herbert Shäfer conceded that it looked somewhat conservative.
-Volkswagen spent $770 million on the new version, but only $195 million of that was for the car; the rest was to modernize the factory in Wolfsburg.
+Although the VW board considered 10 different styling proposals, including one from Giugiaro, they finally selected the conservative update developed by design director Herbert Shäfer’s in-house team.
+In all, Volkswagen spent $195 million on the new car, plus an additional $575 million upgrading and modernizing the factory in Wolfsburg.